bSI-InfraRoom/IFC-infra-unit-test/UT-Georeferencing-Tin-12d-2/readme.md

 IfcMapConversion is used to translate data to the correct (Easting, Northing, Height) for the map projection.
 The data is already in map units so Scale is 1.

+Special Note: the data is NOT in local engineering coordinates.
+The units for x and y are map units and not ground units.

 The tin has just one colour for all the triangles.
 There are no voids.

-The Horizontal and Vertical datums are specified in 'IfcProjectedCRS'.
+The Horizontal and Vertical datums are specified in `IfcProjectedCRS`.

 The ifc file was written by 12d Model.

 ### Prerequisites